-While the Redmi 4 is still the best selling phone Xiaomi currently makes, the Mi A1 has garnered quite a big fan following.
-This is the company’s first attempt at making an Android One device and we like it.
+Since its launch, Samsung M30 has garnered quite a big fan following.
+This is the company’s attempt to takeover the market in the mid range section and we like it.
 For the price, the phone offers best in class camera and performance.
 The build quality is good and the battery life is also respectable.
-All-in-all making it the best phone under 15000.
+All-in-all making it the best mobile phone under 15000.

 - Powerful hardware for the price

-While leaks of a new Moto G-series phones are making the round, we reckon the older Moto G5 is still one of the better buys if your budget is limited to just Rs.
-15,000.
-The G5 Plus also may not have a dual camera, but it does offer a good all round performance.
+Powered by Qualcomm SDM636 Snapdragon 636, Moto One Power is the Moto’s most competitive phone against Xiaomi Mobiles.
+It offers a good all round performance.
 The best part of the phone however is its camera, which we reckon is currently among the best camera you can get on sub-15K smartphone.

 - Turbo charging support